puppetlabs/puppet-docs/source/puppet/3.7/reference/environments_creating.markdown

 #### The Default Main Manifest

-**By default,** an environment's `manifests` directory is that environment's main manifest.
-Note that this uses the [directory-as-manifest behavior][manifest_dir_dir].
+Unless you say otherwise in [environment.conf][], an environment will use Puppet's global [`default_manifest` setting][default_manifest] to determine its main manifest.

+The value of this setting can be an **absolute path** to a manifest that all environments will share, or a **relative path** to a file or directory inside each environment.

+The default value of `default_manifest` is `./manifests` --- that is, the environment's own `manifests` directory.

-If the `manifests` directory is empty or absent, Puppet will **not** fall back to the default main manifest; instead, it will behave as though you used a totally blank main manifest.
+If the file or directory specified by `default_manifest` is empty or absent, Puppet will **not** fall back to any other manifest; instead, it will behave as though you used a totally blank main manifest.
+Note that the global `manifest` setting from [puppet.conf][] will never be used by a directory environment.

 #### Configuring the Main Manifest

 You can configure a different main manifest for an environment by setting `manifest` in its [environment.conf][] file.

-This lets you use a global main manifest for all environments, or just specify a different manifests directory inside the environment.
-Note that the global `manifest` setting from [puppet.conf][] will never be used by a directory environment.
+As with the global `default_manifest` setting, you can specify a relative path (to be resolved within the environment's directory) or an absolute path.

-**Note:** If you are using Puppet Enterprise 3.3, you **must** ensure that the default filebucket resource is included in the main manifest. ([See above.][inpage_pe])
+**Note:** If you are using Puppet Enterprise, you **must** ensure that the default filebucket resource is included in the main manifest. ([See above.][inpage_pe])

+#### Locking the Main Manifest

+If you want to prevent any environment from setting its own main manifest, you can lock all environments to a single global manifest with [the `disable_per_environment_manifest` setting.][disable_per_environment_manifest] For details, see [the docs for this setting.][disable_per_environment_manifest]

 ### The Config Version Script